 Bengaluru headquartered Gympik Health Solutions, which runs an online fitness marketplace and offers fitness centers a SaaS solution to manage their operations, is now looking to build a footprint in overseas markets such as Singapore, Philippines and Malaysia.

 “With more than 25,000 clubs and 22 million club members across the Southeast Asian region, Gympik aims to take this proven robust platform (marketplace and SaaS) to the region, ” founder and CEO Amaresh Ojha said.

-Incorporated in December 2012, as per its filings with Ministry of Corporate Affairs, Gympik currently operates in 40 cities across India.
+Founded in 2012 by Ajay Pandey and Ojha, Gympik currently operates in 40 cities across India.
 The company currently employs 60 people and will add positions in both technology and non-technology roles in 2020, it said in a statement.

 “We have been witnessing demand from Singapore, Philippines, and Malaysia from our platform.
 In the beta phase, the team learned that the South East Asia market needs a trusted platform to support them in maximising sales, acquire new members, drive repeat purchases and fill last-minute group class spots.
 This is an important opportunity for us and we look forward to launching in the Southeast region by the summer of 2020,” Ojha added.

 The company said that its SaaS solution, Traqade, helps fitness center owners to transition from outdated legacy software to a safe and flexible advanced cloud-based platform.
 It claims that Traqade-powered fitness centers have been able to increase retention and cut down on operational costs.